Syndicode

 Later on, wireframes are developed into interactive prototypes.
 They are mid-to-high-fidelity design models of your future digital product.
 Apart from offering a detailed look at the visual attributes of the design, they include first user interaction.
 Prototypes serve as a basis for creating UI designs that will be presented to customers later.

-As soon as the final UI design is approved by the client, the software development team takes on the project.
+As soon as the client approves the final UI design, the software development team will take on the project.

 Software Development Process: Building core functionality